iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 > Very very very very disappointing<br> :date: __2020-10-11 10:52:04__

 > Nice if big brother to secretly install this app on my phone without my permission<br> :date: __2020-10-07 15:31:55__

-> This app is data mining and just steals personal information without consent, the data is collected by deceiving the user by stating it is a health & fitness app.
-It isn't, it tracks your location,phone number, ip address, serial number of your phone & you, without the user's consent, uninstall immediately!<br> :date: __2020-09-18 12:21:30__

-> Doesn't work<br> :date: __2020-09-14 02:45:21__